4. Program PCBs for Embedded Systems¶

 My learnings from groupwork

-- As a beginner in programming I appreciated the user-friendliness of Arduino IDE; it not only provides an intuitive programming environment, but it offers a huge range of libraries, and facilitates compiling and uploading of the codes (sketches) onto the board.
+- As a beginner in programming I found the Arduino IDE surprisingly straightforward to navigate.
+I learnt that it not only provides an intuitive programming environment, but it offers a large range of libraries, and facilitates compilation and uploading of the codes (sketches) onto the board, which used to be a much more tricky task.

-- I learnt that ideally I should learn to code and compile my own code as it would enable me to use resources (especially energy) more efficiently.
+- When I have a chance, I would like to compare other development environments such as Thonny, CircuitPython, and also to ideally learn to code and compile my own code, as that would enable me to use resources (especially energy) more efficiently.

 - Clock speed/Operating frequency (MHz): How fast the processor can execute instructions within a given time.
-Also affects power consumption.
+This also affects power consumption.

 - Bus width (bits): Governs the microcontroller’s speed and mathematical precision.
 8-bit is basic, while 16-bit and 32-bit typically offer more performance.